MarcoHolden/MarcoHolden/README.md

 I'm a student at Washington and Lee University interested in Machine Learning and deepening my knowledge of Computer Science!

+🔭 I’m currently a student at Washington and Lee University

+👨‍💻 I'm proficient with Python and Java

+🌱 I’m currently Working on Personal Projects

+🌱 I’m currently learning Machine Learning Independetly

+🪨 I'm a passionate Rock-Climber

+🌎 I've visted London, Ireland, and Denmark

+📫 How to reach me mtholden17@gmail.com

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/Mark Holden)